1) What sort of opportunities does Fusion Fund target?

 2) On the cybersecurity front what subsectors has Fusion Fund found explored?

 We are excited about the future of container security!
 Software development is moving to containers.
 However, traditional security solutions are blind to container attacks making containers an attractive attack surface for hackers.
-According to the research firm Gartner, it is estimated that by 2020, more than 50% of global organizations will be running containerized applications in production, up from less than 20% today.
+According to the research firm Gartner, it is estimated that by 2020, more than 50 percent of global organizations will be running containerized applications in production, up from less than 20 percent today.
 To date, most of the container budget is spent on platforms like OpenShift and AWS since this is the first step of the containerization process.
 However, as the market matures and an increasing number of containers go into production, they will also require protection, resulting in a multibillion-dollar market opportunity.

 "The cybersecurity industry is fragmented, so startups need to tackle large markets or multiple markets at once if they want to be "venture backable""